 Ocean Reef vs. Tribord/Subea Easybreath

 You might ask yourself why we haven’t yet brought up much about the Ocean Reef Aria.
 It’s newer in design compared to the original Easybreath.
 One would expect that it should be better.
 Or is that not the case looking at the updates made to the Subea Easybreath over the years?

 Unfortunately, it’s not.
 It just simply is yet another full-face mask for snorkeling and doesn’t really add anything that would suggest that you should use the Aria over the Easybreath.

 You might certainly prefer the grey and orange color scheme of the Aria vs. the different colors you can get the Easybreath in.
 However, besides those cosmetics, there’s nothing that would technically lift the Aria above the original mask.

 Having said that, the Ocean Reef is a high-quality mask and there’s nothing wrong with it.
 It just feels like yet another one that tries to imitate the Tribord design without adding anything at all.
 Well, except for the additional dollars that are required to get it!

-In our opinion, we suggest that you get the original mask for the simple reasons that the purge mechanism in our opinion is slightly better.
+In our opinion, we suggest that you get the original mask for the simple reason that the purge mechanism in our opinion is slightly better.
 But that’s not all, the Easybreath is usually also cheaper than the Aria and why would you want to spend more for a knock-off that doesn’t feel as capable as the original?

 If you are on a vacation and want to try out snorkeling but can only get your hands on the Ocean Reef Aria, then, by all means, get it.
 It’s a good mask and you won’t regret having it!